MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/netcx/netpacketiteratorgetindex.md

 ---
 title: NetPacketIteratorGetIndex method
-description: The NetPacketIteratorGetIndex method gets the current Index of a packet iterator. ms.assetid: D9239E11-A366-44B8-B1A4-A58C986FBDFE
+description: The NetPacketIteratorGetIndex method gets the current Index of a packet iterator in the packet ring. ms.assetid: D9239E11-A366-44B8-B1A4-A58C986FBDFE
 keywords:
 - NetAdapterCx NetPacketIteratorGetIndex, NetCx NetPacketIteratorGetIndex